solana-labs/solana/book/src/cluster/ledger-replication.md

 The 4 stages of the PoRep Game are as follows:

 1. Proof submission stage
-   * Replicators: submit as many proofs as possible during this stage
+   * Archivers: submit as many proofs as possible during this stage
    * Validators: No-op
 2. Proof verification stage
-   * Replicators: No-op
+   * Archivers: No-op
-   * Validators: Select replicators and verify their proofs from the previous turn
+   * Validators: Select archivers and verify their proofs from the previous turn
 3. Proof challenge stage
-   * Replicators: Submit the proof mask with justifications \(for fake proofs submitted 2 turns ago\)
+   * Archivers: Submit the proof mask with justifications \(for fake proofs submitted 2 turns ago\)
    * Validators: No-op
 4. Reward collection stage
-   * Replicators: Collect rewards for 3 turns ago
+   * Archivers: Collect rewards for 3 turns ago
    * Validators:  Collect rewards for 3 turns ago

-For each turn of the PoRep game, both Validators and Replicators evaluate each stage.
+For each turn of the PoRep game, both Validators and Archivers evaluate each stage.
 The stages are run as separate transactions on the storage program.

 ### Finding who has a given block of ledger